• Skip to secondary menu

 Monzi Safaris, St. Lucia

 The final stop on our tour was St. Lucia, a stunning waterfront town known for its hippo and crocodile sightings.
 We stayed at a place that had “glamping,” standard rooms, and hostel dorms.
-There were two pools, a self-catering kitchen, and bar with games.
+There were two pools, a self-catering kitchen, and a bar with games.
 It was well located in town, a short walk from the grocery store and cafes.

 Our permanent tents were set up on a platform at the top of one of the buildings.
 They came equipped with twin beds, plugs with lamps, bedding, and fans.
 Each tent came with a key so it could be locked up when you were away.
 There was also fast WiFi, a first for this part of the trip.
 They also run tours to the nearby national park.
 Dorms start at 220 ZAR ($15) while double rooms are 600 ($41).